terrylinooo/wp-shieldon/README.txt

 == Screenshots ==

-1. User has reached the limit and asked for CAPTCHA.
 1. Settings.
 2. IP manager.
+3. Statistics and dashboard.
+4. Rule table.
+5. IP log table.
+6. Session table.
+7. User has reached the limit and asked for CAPTCHA.

 == Copyright ==